 Grand Teton has a lovely multi-use path, beginning at the Jenny Lake Visitor Center, continuing through the community of Moose and ending in Jackson.
 The beginning of this paved route parallels Teton Park Road, offering beautiful views of the famous mountain peaks and providing access to the many park scenic overlooks.
 After crossing the Snake River, the trail closely parallels US Highway 26 as it heads southwest from Moose to Jackson under a wide open sky.
 As you approach Jackson, the trail passes the National Elk Refuge.
 Trail’s end is just a little farther south at Mercill Avenue.
 Depending on where you are staying and what distance you would like to run, pick up the path at any point and create your own route.
 If you are staying for multiple days, try different sections of the path.
 Because this route is highly used, this might is your safest option when trying to avoid bears or other dangerous wildlife.
 Note: this route is not plowed in the winter.

 The Taggart Lake Trail is a relatively easy route with great views of the Tetons.
+It’s a favorite for many runners.
 The well-packed dirt surface and minimal elevation gain (400 ft.) make it a great run.
 From the trailhead parking lot, the first 1.5 miles are flat and lead you through an open alpine meadow to Taggart Lake.
 As you continue, the path gains some elevation as it enters a forested areas, with colorful aspens and evergreen trees.
 When you see a turn off for Valley trail, you have completed all of your elevation gain.
 Continue on the Taggart Lake Trail to loop around back to the start.
+Longer Option: Can continue further past Bradley Lake, where the trail intersects with the Valley Trail.

 Two Ocean Lake